 3. Trees Daily Planner

-If you want a little color sprinkled throughout your pages, this undated planner ($7.99, Amazon) might be for you.
+If you want a little color sprinkled throughout your pages, this undated planner ($6.99, Amazon) might be for you.
 It’s light blue all over, and each day’s page has templates for you to fill out your top priorities, a bulleted to-do list, an hourly schedule, and even check whether or not you’ve had enough water for the day.
-They also have an hourly planner ($9.99, Amazon) that’s a little more expensive, so take note that you will get less writing space per day.
+They also have an hourly planner ($6.99, Amazon) that’s the same price, so take note that you will get less writing space per day.

-A bestseller on Amazon with over 8,000 positive reviews, this Papercode Daily planner ($9.01, Amazon) doesn’t even break $10.
+A bestseller on Amazon with over 8,000 positive reviews, this Papercode Daily planner ($7.38, Amazon) doesn’t even break $10.
 While it’s simple in design, it has everything you need to set your goals, including a mind map, monthly gratitude plan, stickers, and more.
 The best part is that we see this go on sale often.
-Last time we checked, the price dropped down to $7.38 in December 2022, so keep an eye out for sales.

 5. Sweetzer and Orange Daily Planner